Nazeeha Saeed about discrimination against minorities in the Gulf and in Europe

-Nazeeha Saeed, a journalist from Bahrain who lives in Paris and Berlin in exile since 2016, speaks about her journalistic work in Bahrain and…
+Nazeeha Saeed, a journalist from Bahrain who lives in exile in Paris and Berlin since 2016, speaks about the discrimination against minorities and the rise of right-wing, anti-democratic actors in the Gulf region and Europe.

 There are laws [in Bahrain] that are against freedom of expression and they are only used against the opposition.
 It’s not used when there is hate speech against women, LGBTI or migrant workers for example.
 I wish they were used for this although I am pro freedom of expression, just not the hate speech.
 The amount of hate speech, racism and discrimination against specific minorities in the Gulf and Arab countries is very high, unfortunately. […]